 As is often the case in a small town, Pine River doesn't have a public transportation system that people use for their commute.

-The population of Pine River has a very low overall level of education: only 9.38% of people over 25 hold a 4-year college degree or higher.
+The citizens of Pine River have a very low rate of college education: just 9.38% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Pine River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pine River residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pine River include German, French, English, Australian, and Irish.